wojfil/iskierka/README.md

 Directory IskierkaGen contains a header-only C++ implementation of IskierkaGen.
 It automatically supports both Win32 API and POSIX.

+## How does it works?

+This is a context-free rewriting system similar to the Lindenmayer system (link [here](https://en.wikipedia.org/wiki/L-system)).
+We define production rules and at runtime we apply them to variables until only constants are left.

+There are several differences between Iskierka and L-systems.
+The most notable one is that we produce two strings at once and variables are treated as inseparable pairs of strings.
+The system is stochastic as we can assign multiple production rules to one variable.
+If the same variable appears more than once in a production rule, then randomization is performed only once locally and its result is applied to every variable instance.
+Unlike the classic Lindenmayer system, we have to use the depth-first algorithm for variable evaluation here.

 ## Codebases

 Iskierka has been initially designed by WojFil Games for code generation of the Perun2 programming language.